The Petty Post

 Common Sense Media

-The link below is a great link for parents to help teach their students about proper technology use and how to keep them safe using the internet.
+Common Sense Media is a great source for parents to help teach their students about proper technology use and how to keep them safe using the internet.
 Antioch CCSD 34 uses some of the resources from this website as well to help with digital citizenship.

 Additionally, Common Sense Media has information that can help with internet services or home devices.
 Please click here to find out if you qualify for free internet.